- British Columbia, Canada, Marriage Index, 1872-1935 -

 She was also President of her favourite charity MATCH International, an organization dedicated to the empowerment of woman in developing nations.

-Rosemary was a founder of a number socially progressive organizations including the National Black Coalition, the BC Association for the Advancement of Coloured People, the Vancouver Status of Women, MOSAIC, the Canadian Women's Foundation, The Vancouver Crisis Centre and the Canadian Centre for Policy Alternatives.
+Rosemary was a founder of a number socially progressive organizations including the National Black Coalition, the B.C.
+Association for the Advancement of Coloured People, the Vancouver Status of Women, MOSAIC, the Canadian Women's Foundation, The Vancouver Crisis Centre and the Canadian Centre for Policy Alternatives.

 Donations may be made to MATCH International.